Maverick-X9/Kaggle-Comp./child-mind-institute—problematic-internet-use/readme.md

 # 📱 Predicting Problematic Internet Use from Physical Activity in Youth

-This repository contains our solution for the **Problematic Internet Use Prediction Challenge** (Sep 20 – Dec 20, 2024).
+This repository contains our solution for the **Problematic Internet Use Prediction Challenge**.
 The goal is to develop a machine learning model that predicts the level of **problematic internet usage** in children and adolescents based on their **physical activity and fitness data**.

 ---